pingcap/docs/system-variables.md

 - Scope: SESSION | GLOBAL
 - Default value: 0
 - This setting only applies to optimistic transactions.
-When set to zero, checking for duplicate values in UNIQUE indexes is deffered until the transaction commits.
-This helps improve performance, but may be an unexpected behavior for some applications.
+When this variable is set to zero, checking for duplicate values in UNIQUE indexes is deferred until the transaction commits.
+This helps improve performance, but might be an unexpected behavior for some applications.
 See [Constraints](/constraints.md) for details.

     - When set to zero and using optimistic transactions: